eArmada8/kuro_mdl_tool/README.md

 *Notes:*
 - All the changes should be in material_info.json.
 There is nothing worth changing in mesh_info.json.

+**Changing the skeleton**

+I do not recommend directly editing skeleton.json, although it certainly is possible.
+It is better to generate a glTF file (see below), import into Blender using Bone Dir "Blender (best for re-importing)", and edit the skeleton there.  *Do not use the default Bone Dir setting, "Temperance (Average)", if you intend to export the skeleton!*  Export as .glb, then run kuro_gltf_to_skeleton.py to extract the skeleton.

+Clean up the resulting .json file and it can replace skeleton.json.
+The most important thing to do is to open up the original skeleton.json, figure out the master mesh nodes that match the base names of your meshes (for example, in chr5001_c03, they are "chr5001_hair_setup2", "chr5001_shadow_setup" and "woman01_body79"), and copy over the "type" and "mesh_index" from the original.
+Extra mesh nodes might also need to be removed.

 ### kuro_mdl_to_basic_gltf.py
 Double click the python script to run and it will attempt to convert the MDL model into a basic glTF model, with skeleton (in .glb format).
 This tool as written is for obtaining the skeleton for rigging the .fmt/.ib/.vb/.vgmap meshes from the export tool.  *The meshes included in the model are not particularly useful as they cannot be exported back to MDL,* just delete them and import the exported meshes (.fmt/.ib/.vb./vgmap) instead - the tool only includes meshes because Blender refuses to open a glTF file without meshes.
 After importing the meshes, Ctrl-click on the armature and parent (Object -> Parent -> Armature Deform {without the extra options}).